matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 ![Monosphere (Picture of the band standing behind the entry of a concrete ruin)](https://storage.googleapis.com/cardamonchai-media/2021-11-23/monosphere-the-puppeteer-1-jpg-imagine-081838_546173_1024_768/640.webp "Monosphere")

 **Rodney:** Our influences are as varied as our music.
 Bands like Between The Buried And Me, [The Ocean](/2020/09/the-ocean-robin-staps-interview-en), Rolo Tomassi, Cult Of Luna and Deafheaven, influenced me as well as composers like Philip Glass or Steve Reich did.
 In addition, neoclassical artists like Joep Beving had a significant impact on our songwriting.
-You can hear that especially in the track "no strings attached".
+You can hear that especially in the track "No Strings Attached".

 **Anne:** You are a DIY band.
 Is it important to you to do the entire production yourself, or would you also work with sound engineers or a label, for example, if the opportunity arose?